-To address this, our school aims to:
+To address this, the Trust and school aims to:

-- [°] Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones' - Set clear guidelines for the use of mobile phones for the whole school community - [°] Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate
+- > Have robust processes in place (including filtering and monitoring) to ensure the online safety of pupils, staff, volunteers and governors - > Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - > The school do not allow students to use mobile phones during the school day, and in fact, encourage parents/carers not to allow their student to bring a mobile device to school.
+If, in exceptional circumstances there is a need for a child to bring a mobile device to school this will be agreed with the school and the mobile phone will be kept in a secure place at school during the day. - > Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate